What is “Rainscaping”?

 Rainscapes look like regular landscapes at a glance.
 However, one major difference exists: rainscapes are designed to retain and infiltrate a known quantity of runoff generated from a certain area, such as a rooftop, driveway, parking lot, or street.
 Rainscapes prevent rain from becoming polluted stormwater runoff.

-A new program in the Des Moines area called the “Rain Campaign” seeks to spread awareness of Rainscaping practices and provides information to homeowners on implementing practices on their own property.
+The program in the Des Moines area is called the “Rain Campaign” seeks to spread awareness of Rainscaping practices and provides information to homeowners on implementing practices on their own property.
 Check out this informational flyer about the campaign.

 For residents living in Iowa City, Coralville, or North Liberty, check out the new program “Love Our Waters“.
 Rebates are available to help create a lawn that promotes cleaner water in our streams starts in your backyard.
 The program helps residents get a lawn they can be proud of with less chemicals.